Immunotherapy

 Definition

-A type of immunotherapy that blocks the PD-1 protein on immune cells, allowing them to attack cancer cells more effectively.
+A type of checkpoint inhibitor that blocks the PD-1 protein on T cells, helping the immune system attack cancer cells.

 Detailed Explanation